-Wonder Lake is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Wonder Lake is a village of sales and office workers, professionals, and construction workers and builders.
-There are especially a lot of people living in Wonder Lake who work in sales jobs (15.72%), office and administrative support (14.00%), and management occupations (10.80%).
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Wonder Lake is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Wonder Lake is a village of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Wonder Lake who work in teaching (15.50%), office and administrative support (12.53%), and sales jobs (10.88%).

 Because of many things, Wonder Lake is a great place for families with children to consider.
 First of all, many other families with children live here, making Wonder Lake a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Wonder Lake has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Wonder Lake’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

+Wonder Lake is a somewhat ethnically-diverse village.
 The people who call Wonder Lake home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wonder Lake residents report their race to be White.
 Wonder Lake also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.11% of the village’s residents.
+People of Hispanic or Latino origin account for 12.51% of the village’s residents.
 Important ancestries of people in Wonder Lake include Irish, Polish, Italian, and Swedish.